-For the longest time, the answer was almost always the same.
+For the longest time, my answer was always the same.
 Yes.

 Why Framing Under Glass Is Usually Necessary

-So when framing drawings on paper under glass, it’s the paper—more than the drawing itself—that needs protection.
-So any time you use paper, frame it under glass or something similar.
+So when framing drawings on paper under glass, it’s the paper more than the drawing itself that needs protection.

 Alternatives for Framing Colored Pencil Drawings

 However, there are other supports available that do not require this degree of protection.
 If you work on any one of these, you can safely frame your drawing without glass.